 – For the verification call, make sure that you have a working webcam and microphone.
 The call should take less than ten minutes.

-I researched what the Upwork agents usually ask and came up with these: Full name, Government ID used, Upwork email address, information about your contracts, name of your current clients and what do you do for them, etc. The questions are not always the same per Upwork Agent and freelancers.
+I researched what the Upwork agents usually ask and came up with the following – Full name, Government ID used, Upwork email address, information about your contracts, name of your current clients and what do you do for them, etc. The questions are not always the same per Upwork Agent and freelancers.

 The link redirects to the Upwork Community page and an agent initiated a chat with me.
 She provided me with a link to join a video meeting.
 After our greetings, she asked me for my email address.
 She didn’t ask anything after that and told me that she will update my profile with the badge.